lopis/talk-sharing-reactjs-in-monorepo/README.md

 **6. Strategy 1: use symbolic links**

-The first idea before we even started was that we could use symbolic links.
-With symbolic links, we could fool the app into thinking the share code was part of its code base and everything would be very zen and work.
+The first idea before we even started the implementation was that we could use symbolic links.
+Quick and dirty.
+We could fool the app into thinking the share code was part of its source and everything would be very zen and just work.
-Unfortunately, webpack saw through our plans and resolved the symbolic links.
-So the `import` paths did not work as expected because the components were not defined in the correct location.
+Unfortunately, webpack saw through our plans.
+Apparently webpack resolved the symbolic links.
+So een thought the build was successful, the `import` paths did not work as expected because the components could not be found in the location of the link, but in their real path.

 **7. Strategy 2: why not a private npm package?**